yjh-jy/dsa3101-bank-marketing-group-1/segmentation_updates/README.md

         consumer.py          # Kafka consumer script
         Dockerfile           # Dockerfile for the consumer
     /requirements.txt        # Python dependencies for Docker
-    /init_db.sql             # Optional SQL script for initializing the PostgreSQL DB /other_folders           # Optional eda scripts or model scripts
+    /build_and_start.sh      # Bash script to coordinate container builds and runs /init_db.sql             # Optional SQL script for initializing the PostgreSQL DB /other_folders_scripts   # Optional eda scripts or model scripts
 ```

 ## Setup Instructions